Team-STAG/God-s-instrument-website/README.md

 "# instrumental_website Instructions"
-This is a website created fora musical team. it must be concise and simple.
+This is a website created for a musical team. it must be concise and simple.
 No dashboard required

 Note the following: